TheRealBarenziah/tfaker.js/README.md

 var tfaker = require("tfaker");   // with npm (tfaker is in node_modules)
 ```
 ## EZ Tweaks :
-Each file in `./content` is named after the method calling it, and is basically an array of content.
-To customize any of these methods, just drop your stuff into the array, respecting its format.
+Each file in `./content` is named after the method calling it and is an array of content.
+To customize those methods, just drop your stuff into the array.

 # Methods :
-### Targaryen :
+### Targaryens :
 - tfaker.firstName() `// output => "Aegon"`
 - tfaker.lastName() `// output => "Targaryen"`
 - tfaker.fullName() `// output => "Visenya Targaryen"`